 Hocking Hills Lodging

 When planning which places to go sightseeing in Ohio, don’t forget to book your stay at the Inn & Spa at Cedar Falls.
-Our charming bed and breakfast is surrounded by picturesque scenery, so you won’t have to go far at all to enjoy the area.
-Our Inn B&B Guest Rooms, Cottages and Cabin Rentals have luxurious amenities that will keep you in comfort throughout your stay.
+Our charming resort is surrounded by picturesque scenery, so you won’t have to go far at all to enjoy the area.
+Our cabins, cottages, geodomes, yurts, and lodges have luxurious amenities that will keep you in comfort throughout your stay.
 In addition to being close to all four of the waterfalls listed above, the Inn & Spa at Cedar Falls will also prepare you for the day ahead with a complimentary, full breakfast.
 Let the Inn & Spa at Cedar Falls take care of all your accommodation needs so your time sightseeing in Ohio this summer is unforgettable!